bjornregnell/ubuntu-tweaks/evolution-email-client/README.md

 ![Receving Email](2-evolution-receiving-email.png)

-NOTE: These settings was adapted from [here](https://hdkb.clemson.edu/phpkb/article.php?id=2668).
+NOTE: These settings were adapted from [here](https://hdkb.clemson.edu/phpkb/article.php?id=2668).
 These settings will not work if you are not an employee or student at Lund University with a LucatID - instead you may find your own organization's Application ID and Tenant ID by logging into your organization's MS Azure instance and look under Applications -> App Registrations and in the long list find the hash of `mail-oauth` as Application ID [here](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade/quickStartType~/null/sourceType/Microsoft_AAD_IAM )  Perhaps if `common` does not work for your Tennant ID you may want to try the Tenant ID [from here](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView).

 ### Settings for "Receiving Options"